 Rancho del Paso is named after the owners' Peruvian Paso horses.
 Peruvians are known for their incredibly "Paso Llano" smooth ride, coupled with the flashy movements of their front legs ("termino").
 Here is a video to demonstrate that gait to you.
 This is our Peruvian stallion Soñador.

-In January we added a filter to our well water which cleans out the mud in the water – it’s nice to have clear water in the taps in the house and the barn but it didn’t change the alkalinity.
+Last year we added a filter to our well water which cleans out the mud in the water – it’s nice to have clear water in the taps in the house and the barn but it didn’t change the alkalinity.

 We already feed ½ cup / day of mixed chia and ground flax seeds; and on the vet’s advice, we’ll be adding a daily cup of wheat germ to that

 Our first class farrier migrated to the United States, where he can earn MUCH more money.
 We have a good basic farrier who lives nearby, he charges 200 pesos to trim, 300 peso for reshoeing, and 400 if a horse needs new shoes.

 The other day I made a comment about our horses enjoying chowing down on green grass every day, and someone challenged me “We’re in the middle of the dry season!
 How could you possibly have any green grass?”
 That made me realize how absolutely fanatical (heck, beyond crazy) we are about maintaining green grass year ‘round for the horses.
 We feel there are incredible psychological benefits from horses being able to move around freely, in the company of other horses.
 But there are also nutritional benefits from fresh green forage, in particular the vitamins which are lost when grass is dried into hay.